 This is a basic pancake recipe that delivers pancakes that not only taste great on their own but are perfect for add-ins.

-Day-old pancakes don’t taste as good as hot off the griddle ones and with this easy pancake recipe for one, you don’t need to make a huge batch to satisfy a pancake craving.
+Day-old pancakes don’t taste as good as hot off the griddle ones and with this easy recipe, you don’t need to make a huge batch to satisfy a pancake craving.

 Tips For Making The Best Pancakes